-The Macro-Level Indicator does not have any weight in the scorecard because the Macro-level Indicator score (Baa2) is higher than the Ba Industry Risk score.
+The Macro-Level Indicator does not have any weight in the scorecard because the Macro-Level Indicator score (Baa2) is higher than the B Industry Risk score.
+We nonetheless note that macro conditions remain extremely difficult, with persistently low growth and the widespread fiscal pressures facing the government.
+Progress on structural economic reforms has been very limited amid social and political obstacles, while interest payments are consuming an increasing share of the budget, reducing fiscal space.